jenkins-poc/requirement/README.md

 - light-example-4j/rest/swagger/ms_chain/api_c/httpschain
 - light-example-4j/rest/swagger/ms_chain/api_d/httpschain

-Note that these repositories have to be built in a shared workspace so that artifacts can be shared by subsequent maven tasks.
+Note that these repositories have to be built in a shared workspace for the same branch so that artifacts can be shared by subsequent maven tasks.
+It will not work to push the artifact to any centralized artifact repository as the code in three branches are not compatible.

 ### End to end test for ms_chain APIs